Italy · CocoVolare

 The palimpsest city

-Rome is not visited — it is deciphered.
+Rome is deciphered more than visited.
 A city where every street carries three millennia: a Roman temple beneath a Baroque church, a Renaissance palace built with stones from the Colosseum.
 It doesn't yield quickly, but those who give it time never forget it.

 Hotels